web-infra-dev/garfish/packages/es-module/README.md

 import Runtime from '@garfish/es-module';
 const runtime = new Runtime();

+// Start by url
 const module = await runtime.dynamicImport('./a.mjs');
 console.log(module);

+// Start by code
 const module = await runtime.importByCode(`
   import * as m from './a.mjs';
   export default 1;